Who would purchase the land? What are the terms?

 If the county fails to purchase this property will it ever get another chance?

 Probably not.
-The landowner has indicated a desire to sell the property and will likely proceed with a sale to the highest bidder should the county fail to complete the purchase.
+The landowner has indicated a desire to sell the property and will likely proceed with a sale to the highest bidder.
 The property comprises multiple parcels which could be sold off together or over time.
 The property is presently zoned (A) Agriculture, which would allow for further subdivision of the property to 35-acre or larger lots on which residences could be constructed.

 How can the purchase of this property benefit Laramie’s and Albany County’s economy?